 There are two advantages to this approach: First, the student receives two sequential degrees rather than two degrees at the same level; second, a strong student can usually obtain an assistantship or fellowship to cover tuition and expenses during the period of graduate study.

-For more information, contact Venkatesh Gopal, department chair.
+For more information, contact Prof. Venkatesh Gopal, department chair.